kristianeo/QuizGonk/README.md

 ### Kristiane:

 #### Contributions:
-To start, I wrote init.sql to get the basic layout of the database, then import_games.py to load the .json data into the database.
+To start, I wrote init.sql to get the basic layout of the database, then import_games.py to load the JSON data into the database.
 Then I wrote quizzer.py, originally with MySql to load the data from the database.
 Later this was moved to the view handler, and i rewrote quizzer.py to use the view handler.
 I wrote the initial results screen which is seen in version 1.
 I made some minor changes in the view handler to work with the code.